The Tempest (album): Music and lyrics

 Unlike previous Insane Clown Posse albums, The Tempest is not connected to the Dark Carnival mythology, which formed the basis for ICP's "Joker's Cards" series, which began in 1992 with Carnival of Carnage and concluded with the albums The Wraith: Shangri-La and Hell's Pit; however, it references themes, concepts and songs from previous albums.
-Joseph Bruce (Violent J) said that The Tempest is a concept album in its own right.
-Bruce describes the album's concept as relating to both a violent storm which turns into a tornado and pulls people into a hurricane as well as a roller coaster.
-According to Bruce, "That's a lot like riding on a violent roller coaster, I'd assume.
+Violent J said that The Tempest is a concept album in its own right.
+Violent J describes the album's concept as relating to both a violent storm which turns into a tornado and pulls people into a hurricane as well as a roller coaster.
+According to Violent J, "That's a lot like riding on a violent roller coaster, I'd assume.
 You get jerked to the left, jerked to the right, sucked way up into the sky, and then you go shooting down to the floor, and then you jerk up to the left and then you whip around to the right.
-Well, The Tempest is a storm in the form of a roller coaster."
+Well, The Tempest is a storm in the form of a roller coaster".
 As a result of this concept, the album focuses on a variety of different moods.

 The Tempest maintains much of the horrorcore lyrical content ICP is known for, as well as their humorous perspective.
 Unlike previous albums, this album does not contain any disses aimed at other rappers or music industry figures.
-Bruce and Joseph Utsler (Shaggy 2 Dope)'s rapping on this album is described by AllMusic reviewer David Jeffries as being delivered in "a carnival barker fashion that fits with their circus motif", and contrasted Bruce and Utsler themselves as being like "Alice Cooper with a mallrat attitude".
+Violent J and Shaggy 2 Dope's rapping on this album is described by AllMusic reviewer David Jeffries as being delivered in "a carnival barker fashion that fits with their circus motif", and contrasted Violent J and Shaggy 2 Dope themselves as being like "Alice Cooper with a mallrat attitude".